nikomatsakis/rustnation-24/index.md

 .footnote[
     (I am a co-maintainer, though really Josh Stone does the lion's share of the work) ]

+???

+To do this, she goes to crates.io, where she finds a crate Rayon.
+In fairness, I started Rayon, but these days it's maintained by Josh Stone -- love ya Josh!
+Anyway, she decides to give it a try.

 ---
 name: thumbnailspar